OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 A list of additional assets in the course.
 Typically videos.

+.. autointerface:: nti.contenttypes.presentation.interfaces.INTIVideo

+.. autointerface:: nti.contenttypes.presentation.interfaces.INTIVideoSource

+.. autointerface:: nti.contenttypes.presentation.interfaces.INTITranscript

+.. note:: Need to include documentation of the supported services, types, and sources

+.. note:: Document inline transcript content format

 vendor_info.json
 ================

 Additional vendor related information for the course, if applicable.
+This file is only applicable in certain legacy courses.